kanton-basel-stadt/designsystem/README.md

 Use the following code snippets to include the icon `pen`.
 All other icons can be found in `src/core/assets/symbols/` of this repository.

+The following examples are what is implemented in the current examples.
+Since unplugin-icons also offers support for various frontend frameworks, the `compiler` option may need to be different from the default configuration.
+For that, please consult the official [unplugin-icons](https://www.npmjs.com/package/unplugin-icons) documentation.

 <details>
 <summary>Astro</summary><br>